Banner Alt Text

 A Guide to Caprock Canyons State Park, TX: Hiking, Camping & Tips

-Caprock Canyons State Park is an expansive and beautiful park located in the Texas panhandle.
+This underrated West Texas park makes for an incredible hiking or camping trip!
+Caprock Canyons State Park is a unique Texas state park located in the Texas panhandle.
 The park totals 15,313 acres, has 90 miles of trails and is home to the Official Bison Herd of Texas.

 It is about two hours from Amarillo, one hour and 45 minutes from Lubbock and five hours from Dallas.
 It’s an hour and a half away from the larger Palo Duro State Park, but I personally prefer Caprock to it’s more popular neighbor.
 The remote location, wildlife, trails and views make this an incredible place to stop if you’re anywhere near the area.